-\begin{definition}[Coarse uniformity] A Tychonoff space $X$ admits a coarsest uniformity $u^X$ inducing its topology iff $X$ is locally compact; when $X$ is locally compact, $u^X$ coincides with the uniformity of the subspace of the one-point compactification of $X$, as well as with the initial uniformity with respect to the family of all continuous maps $X\to\R$ that vanish on the complement to a compact set \cite[Theorem XIV]{Sa} (see also \cite[Exer.\ II.10]{I3}, \cite[Exer.\ IX.1.15]{Bou}).
-Furthermore, a metrizable space $X$ admits a coarsest metrizable uniformity inducing its topology iff $X$ is locally compact and separable \cite[Corollary to Theorem 1]{Sh}. \end{definition}
+A Tychonoff space $X$ admits a coarsest uniformity $u^X$ inducing its topology if and only if $X$ is locally compact; when $X$ is locally compact, $u^X$ coincides with the uniformity of the subspace of the one-point compactification of $X$, as well as with the initial uniformity with respect to the family of all continuous maps $X\to\R$ that vanish on the complement to a compact set \cite[Theorem XIV]{Sa} (see also \cite[Exer.\ II.10]{I3}, \cite[Exer.\ IX.1.15]{Bou}).

+A metrizable space $X$ admits a coarsest metrizable uniformity inducing its topology if and only if $X$ is locally compact and separable \cite[Corollary to Theorem 1]{Sh}.